CREATION OF THE RESEARCH CHAIR "ARTIFICIAL INTELLIGENCE APPLIED TO THE DETECTION OF PAYMENT FRAUD AND TRADING"

 With regard to trading strategies, the work undertaken highlights the share of random time series in financial market data.
 This is the major difficulty of research in this area.

-"Artificial intelligence is a major upheaval in the world of IT and business in general.
+"Artificial intelligence is a game changer in the world of IT and business in general.
 It will completely redraw the landscape of whole sections of the industry.
 We want Lusis to be part of this revolution, particularly in our preferred areas of trading, payments systems, on-line banking, and customer-centric programs.
-For us, being an AI player means being an actor in AI research.
+For us, being an AI player means being a stakeholder in AI research.
 This is why, we are both happy and proud to be able to give a new dimension to our long-standing partnership with CentraleSupélec.
-Our teams like those set up by CentraleSupélec are enthusiastic about exploring these new universes,” declares Philippe Préval, CEO of LUSIS .
+Our teams like those set up by CentraleSupélec are enthusiastic about exploring these new universes,” declares Philippe Préval, CEO of LUSIS.

 “Artificial intelligence is a young science whose recent successes and advances open up enormous potential for innovation in all fields and sectors of activity, which is at the heart of CentraleSupélec's strategy.
 We train, through dedicated courses, the engineers and researchers who will build tomorrow's intelligent systems at the service of society.
 With a wide disciplinary variety, our research activities cover a wide spectrum of AI," says Romain Soubeyran, Managing Director of CentraleSupélec who adds"The artificial intelligence chair applied to the detection of payment fraud and trading with LUSIS allows us to reinforce this strategy with a very ambitious scientific program.”